-- 7. This chapter focuses on our strategy for regulating Great Britain's tramways, and complements our topic specific chapters that are relevant across the rail sector.
-It identifies the significant characteristic of tramway operation that create specific risks that are either not relevant to mainline rail or heavy use metro/urban railways, or that we consider to be a high priority for the tramway sector.
-We will review the strategy once the output of the sector's review of operational risk is available, this being implemented as part of its development of a new safety risk model.
-We will also review the strategy once the learning from the trial tramtrain service between Sheffield and Rotherham has been published and evaluated. - 8.
-Tramways present an unusual model for ORR compared to the mainline rail or heavy use metro/urban railways.
-The mainline railway is centred around Network Rail as the Infrastructure Manager with the various train company franchises as operators on that network.
-The Department for Transport and Transport Scotland fund much of the infrastructure development and maintenance, but generally sets guite broad infrastructure requirements.
-Heavy use metro/urban railway such as London Underground Ltd is a registered corporate entity functioning within an overarching function of a Statutory Body - Transport for London.
-In contrast the development of new tramway infrastructure is normally driven and specified by public sector organisations such as local authorities.
+10. Tramways present a different model for ORR compared to the mainline rail or heavy use metro/urban railways.
+The mainline railway is centred around Network Rail as the Infrastructure Manager with the various passenger train franchises and freight companies as operators on that network.
+The Department for Transport and Transport Scotland fund much of the infrastructure development and maintenance, but generally sets quite broad infrastructure requirements.
+Heavy use metro/urban railways such as London Underground Ltd are a registered corporate entity functioning within an overarching function of a Statutory Body - Transport for London.
+In contrast, the development of new tramway infrastructure is normally driven and specified by public sector organisations such as local authorities.
 Local authority bodies that own the existing systems can also have significant control in directing investment decisions.
 There are a number of different ways this relationship is structured in different systems and in some cases these bodies are not 'undertakings' in a regulatory sense.
-In some instances this can constrain ORR's powers to influence and enforce upon them.
-Consequently ORR has to operate through cooperation and ensuring clarity on rules and standards that we expect to see applied. - 9.
-While the design of tramway infrastructure can conform to normal GB expectations for street and infrastructure design, many of the mechanical and electrical systems (in particular those in vehicles), have to be purchased from supplier's established product ranges.
-In most instances there are a number of suppliers all working around a common set of EU and international standards.
-However the number of suppliers producing tram vehicles is smaller, with no volume manufacturer working solely in the GB market. - 10.
-Trams are not generally built bespoke for each system on an order by order basis.
+In some instances this can constrain ORR's powers to influence these ultimate owners of the systems and enforce upon them.
+Consequently, ORR has to operate through cooperation and ensuring clarity on rules and standards that we expect to see applied, or by enforcing upon the operators even though they may be limited in the response they can make.

+11. While the design of tramway infrastructure can conform to normal GB expectations for street and infrastructure design, many of the mechanical and electrical systems (in particular those in vehicles), have to be purchased from supplier's established product ranges.
+In most instances, there are a number of suppliers all working around a common set of EU and international standards.
+However, the number of suppliers producing tram vehicles is smaller, with no volume manufacturer working solely in the GB market.

+12. Trams are not generally built bespoke for each system on an order by order basis.
 Manufacturers have a set of common core designs that are adapted to the needs of each client and order.
 Often the adaptation is as minimal being limited to such things as the choice of paintwork and seating materials.
 GB tram sector specific standards that materially diverge away from European norms can have a disproportionate impact on the cost and availability of new tram vehicles.
-There is a risk that tram vehicles purchased solely for the GB with GB-only specific requirements will require costly features to be added to standard designs.
-Therefore it is important that the tram sector fully understands the risks associated with the operation of tramways, such that it can make 'reasonably practicable' safety improvements based on sound evidence of the level of risk and costs of intervention.
+There is a risk that tram vehicles purchased solely for the GB market with GBonly specific requirements will require costly features to be added to standard designs.
+Therefore, it is important that the tram sector fully understands the risks associated with the operation of tramways, such that it can make 'reasonably practicable' safety improvements based on sound evidence of the level of risk and costs of intervention.

-History of modern Tram sector
+History of modern tram sector

-11. Until 1992 Great Britain's only remaining 'first generation' tramway was in Blackpool, operating since 1885.
+13. Until 1992 Great Britain's only remaining 'first generation' tramway was in Blackpool, operating since 1885.
 During the early 1990s two 'second generation' tramways commenced operation in Manchester and Sheffield.
 These were followed by systems opening in Croydon and the West Midlands in the late 1990s and Nottingham from 2004.
 Since then several systems have continued to grow, most notably Manchester, and in 2014 the Edinburgh Tramway commenced operation.
 Across the GB system, passenger numbers have increased year on year since 2009/10, growing by over 50% to 2017/18.
 The scale of each operation differs: in 2017/18 London Tramlink and Manchester Metrolink account for just under 60% of all passenger tramway journeys.